 - Stand up often, but don’t replace standing with sitting

 Work out more standing in your life.
 If you do a desk job, make sure that you stand up at least once every hour.
 A 2016 study found that sitting down for more than 3 hours every day caused more than 430,000 deaths across 54 countries.
 Stand whenever the opportunity arises.
-Volunteer to stay standing when there are lesser number of chairs than people.
+Volunteer to stay standing when there are a lesser number of chairs than people.
 Consider a standing desk or treadmill desk.

 But, remember that standing too much could be just as bad for your body as sitting too much.
-That way, you will only be replacing sitting with standing, and actually introduce your body to different risk factors.
+That way, you will only be replacing sitting with standing, and actually, introduce your body to different risk factors.
 A study by Australia’s Curtin University found that the individuals who stood for 2 hours while working had increased level of body discomfort and reduced mental state.
 A 2017 study published in the American Journal of Epidemiology found that the individuals who primarily stood at the job had double the risk of heart disease compared to those who primarily remain seated.
 So, a balanced combination of sitting and standing is good for cardiovascular health benefits.

 - Squat and squat more

-If you keep sitting for most part of the day, get out of that sitting box with a little squatting.
-Spending more time in squatting positions will help in your mobility, strength and alignment.
-Squat by anchoring your hands to a chair or doorway, or to an elevated surface like yoga block.
+If you keep sitting for the most part of the day, get out of that sitting box with a little squatting.
+Spending more time in squatting positions will help in your mobility, strength, and alignment.
+Squat by anchoring your hands to a chair or doorway, or to an elevated surface like a yoga block.
 Bring your feet closer together, further apart with your heels down or up.
 While kneeling, bring one leg up to a squat position, or bring one leg up to a chair surface or higher while standing.

 These were the nine sneaky ways through which you could achieve a relatively healthy condition for your body as far as mobility is concerned.
 Remember that we have discussed the ways of introducing extra movement in your daily work-life routine, not exercises or medical options for your body’s health.

 Incorporating movement throughout your day can help relieve bodily pain; however, getting to the root cause of your pain is important.
 Many people ignore leg pain, which could be a sign of an underlying condition such as vein disease.
 Vein disease can make your limbs feel heavy or achy, preventing you from wanting to exercise regularly.
-About 12 million people in the USA are affected from vein disease who are in need of treatment, a majority of them being elderlies.
+About 12 million people in the USA are affected by vein disease who are in need of treatment, a majority of them being elderlies.

 Treatment of vein diseases to improve mobility